szarroug3/X-Ray_Calibre_Plugin/README.md

 Mobileread Page: http://www.mobileread.com/forums/showthread.php?p=3301947#post3301947

-Some background information on X-Ray:
+Some background information on X-Ray and other Kindle Files:
 ----------------------------------------------------------------------------------------------------------------------------------
 X-Ray files allow you to get information on key characters and terms from Goodreads.
 You can do this in one of a few ways.
 1. You can highlight the word in question and if the x-ray file has information on it, a popup with a brief description will